 - 6 sprigs thyme leaves removed from their stems (about 1 tablespoon)

 - 2 tablespoons avocado oil

 - 1/2 teaspoon ground black pepper

-	- 1 quart chicken broth plus 1 additional quart broth or water for heating and serving
+- 1 quart chicken or vegetable broth plus 1 additional quart broth or water for heating and serving

 - Preheat the oven to 375ºF and line a rimmed baking sheet with a silicone baking mat or parchment paper.